 Address: 4985 N Highway 101, Depoe Bay, OR 97341-9740

-Sea & Sand RV Park is one of the best RV camping spots on the Oregon coast if you’re looking for a spectacular sea view to wake up to every morning.
+Sea & Sand RV Park is one of the best RV camping spots on the central Oregon coast if you’re looking for a spectacular sea view to wake up to every morning.
 The RV sites are terraced along the beachfront so no matter where you park, you’ll be able to see the sunset over the Pacific each day and be just a few minutes walk from the 7 miles of white sandy beach on your doorstep.

 The local area offers something for everyone.
 If you love the ocean you can spend your days spotting grey whales that migrate down the coast, book a whale watching tour, head out deep sea fishing, go scuba diving, surfing, or just hand out and be a beach bum making sandcastles and taking a refreshing dip in the ocean.